saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 After creating the user, set up a password for this new user, using the ```passwd <usr>``` command.
 It is similar to step 8d.

 Now that you have a new user, we will configure SUDO, since you shouldn't be using the root account at all.
-Start by installing it with pacman: ```pacman -Syu sudo```.

 SUDO comes with a special editor called ```visudo```, to allow us to edit it's configurations without damaging sudo.
 However visudo needs to be configured to use a CLI text editor.
 In our case, as with the rest of this guide, we will use ```nano``` as our text editor.<br>
 To use edit with visudo on nano, run the command ```EDITOR=nano visudo```.